"Change occurs when one becomes what he is, not when he tries to become what he is not.

 Well, therapy can help in those situations.
 Talking to a professional who provides non-judgemental, respectful and kind presence can support you to speak about things that matter to you and be heard.

 It is normal to live and breathe what we already know.
 It often has been what we have known through our experience of living in our family, society and cultural systems.
 And some of us have had a really tough time within these systems, challenging our sense of self-worth and belonging.
+For many of us these behaviours have protected us from danger for long time.

 The trouble starts when these familiar ways of being and doing stop us from living our lives to the full and engaging in them the way our hearts and souls desire!
 Our

-habitual patterns of being are a little bit like this old familiar coat which has protected you from bad weather for so many years, but now, it cannot be as good in different weather conditions - for example in Antarctica you may need a different coat, whilst in the rainforest of the Amazon you may not even need it.
+habitual patterns of being are a little bit like this old familiar coat which has protected you from bad weather for so many years, but now, it cannot be as good in different weather conditions - in Antarctica you may need a different coat, whilst in the rainforest of the Amazon you may not even need it.

 Therapy with me is about supporting you wherever you are in your life journey and supporting you to become aware of and honour your old familiar coat.